NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 order the execution of the processes by default, so it happens randomly.

-You can find the results of the workflow in the `results/` directory, while the hidden directories where each process is run is found in `work/`.
+You can find the results of the workflow in the `results/` directory, while the directories where each process is run is found in `work/`.
 If you want to examine a process more carefully, simply navigate to its directory, *e.g.*
 `work/` followed by the first part given in the list above, *e.g.* `87/32ce10`.
 If you want to view the logs you can use `nextflow log <run name>` or look in